 The best advice we can offer to new greyhound racing betters is to back young pups – those that have run less than 20 races.
 This is mainly because these pups are still adjusting, improving and learning how to negotiate bends smoothly.
 They have got nowhere to go but up, unlike the old timers on the race.

 Unfortunately, there’s no shortcut for attaining this skill.
 You have to put in the time and effort to develop it.
 You see, race reading is only attained through observing and taking notes.
-But once you dedicate yourself to learn the art and skill, you’ll start to understand which tracks are perfect for which dogs, and which ones pose a tougher challenge.
-Every track comes with its fair share of curves and bends which some dogs may find difficult to negotiate, while others will thrive easily.
+But once you dedicate yourself to learning the art and skill, you’ll start to understand which tracks are perfect for which dogs, and which ones pose a tougher challenge.

 Although acquiring the skill is not easy, the predictive power that it affords the punters is enviable.